devwaat/blog/README.md

 +  Session variables could be easily externalized when incorporating blog on broader application (i.e. Redux)
 +  Markdown is being rendered within *dangerouslySetInnerHTML*.
-A beter solution would be to use a rich text editor like Draft.js
+A better solution would be to use a rich text editor like Draft.js